freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 Please review our :doc:`setup guide <provisioning_usb>`
 for additional background on setting up *Export Devices*.

-We also recommend buying an additional USB drive for making regular backups of your *SecureDrop Workstations*.
+We also recommend buying an additional USB flash drive for making regular backups of your *SecureDrop Workstations*.

-One thing to consider is that you are going to have *a lot* of USB drives to keep track of, so you should consider how you will label or identify them and buy drives accordingly.
+One thing to consider is that you are going to have *a lot* of USB flash drives to keep track of, so you should consider how you will label or identify them and buy drives accordingly.
 Drives that are physically larger are often easier to label (e.g. with tape, printed sticker or a label from a labelmaker).